2sic/2sxc-docs/2sxc Docs Generator/basics/configuration/system-settings.md

 The built-in system settings are meant to carry hundreds of settings.
 To enable that, the structure is always as follows:

 1. Every topic - like `GoogleMaps` will have an own configuration ContentType
-1. All the names of these will probably start with the emoji "⚙" so the ContentType will have a name like `⚙GoogleMaps`
+1. All the names of these will probably start with the emoji "⚙️" so the ContentType will have a name like `⚙️GoogleMaps`
 1. It should always have a field called `SettingsIdentifier` repeating the name like `GoogleMaps`
 1. All of these fields should have an empty-state (like empty string, not-set-number) etc.
+1. ... `Items` and ... `ItemIdentifier`

 ---